-The model is driven by a Magic Motor fastened underneath the Motor fastened underneath the 51⁄2 x 21⁄2 Flanged Plate that forms the bottom of the cart.
-The drive is taken by a Driving Band from the pulley of the Motor to a 1⁄2 fast Pulley on the back axle.
-A 1⁄2 toose Pulley is fitted on a 2.
-Rod journalled in the bottom holes of the Strips forming the hind-legs of the horse, so that the model will travel smoothly along the ground.
+The model is driven by a Magic Motor fastened underneath the 54" × 24" Flanged Plate that forms 51⁄2" × 21⁄2" Flanged Plate that forms the bottom of the cart.
+The drive is taken by a Driving Band from the pulley of the Motor to a 1⁄2" fast Pulley on the back axle.
+A 1⁄2" loose Pulley is fitted on a 2" Rod journalled in the bottom holes of the Strips forming the hind-legs of the horse, so that the model ground.

-Note: The Motor used in this model is not included in the Outfit.
+Note: The Motor used in this model is not included in the